folio-qnt22/Pika_bybit_bot_simple/README.md

 How to use:

 - The code bot is in Bot.py
-- You need to write your own signal in this block
+- You need to write your signal in this block

+   """
     - calculate signals for long and short df = get_data(no_days=29)  # download the data